ivanebrah/Music-Player/README.md

 Overview

 > This project is a fully functional music player built using vanilla JavaScript, HTML5, and CSS3.
-It simulates the experience of a modern mobile music app—complete with animated album transitions, a custom phone frame UI, and interactive controls.
+It simulates the experience of a modern mobile music app complete with animated album transitions, a custom phone frame UI, and interactive controls.
 The goal was to create a responsive, immersive audio interface without relying on external libraries or frameworks.

 > Whether you're toggling shuffle, scrubbing through a track, or just admiring the animated background, every interaction is handled natively and intentionally.